marcverhagen/cs217b/code/web-services/graphql/example1/readme.md

     created_at = db.Column(db.Date)
 ```

-There is also a method to create a dictionary from a Post.
+The *db* variable was generated in the API's initialization file and contains a Flask-aware SQLAlchemy instance.
+The Post class also has method to create a dictionary from a Post.

 ### The package's initialization file

-Also simple, just some settings and defining the top-level route, which refers to the GraphQL endpoint.
+Also simple, [api/\_\_init\_\_.py](api/__init__.py) just contains some familiar settings and imports the routes module, which refers to the GraphQL endpoint.

 ```python
 app = Flask(__name__)